- Organisations in Sheffield which offer help with getting people with ASC conditions into employment

 - National Autistic Society Campaign and Advice about Employment

-- National Organisations specifically employing people with Autism or Aspergers (IT specialists)
+- National Organisations specifically employing autistic people (IT specialists)

 - Government Green Paper on Helping Disabled People into Work and some reaction!